 Q: What are the average SAT and ACT scores for international students?

 The average SAT score was 1300.
 Not enough applicants submitted ACT scores to get a strong representative sample.

-Q: Where do I need to send my high school transcripts and test scores?
+Q: Where do I send my test scores and high school transcripts?
+Can I self-report my scores?